MilePaor/test/README.md

 # test

-Project is made with Parcel.js
+Project is bundled with Parcel.js